lucagoc/yoga-14APU8-linux/README.md

 - Feel free to open issues with your own Linux experience with this laptop.
 - I'm not the maintener of the custom firmware / ACPI table files, if you have any problems related with them, open issues on their related repos.

-# Sleep
+# Suspend
-Sleep will not work on fresh installation.
+Suspend will not work on fresh installation.
 See [this issue on GitLab](https://gitlab.freedesktop.org/drm/amd/-/issues/2812).
 You will need to inject a custom ACPI table to make it work and depending on your distro, it can be tricky to inject.

 ## Freeze on wake up